 Tokyo has been an impeccable city as a rich cultural hub, research center, engaging art, and entertainment core and even bagged most Michelin stars any city has ever achieved.
 With soaring Mt.
 Fuji in the background, the city also developed some of the most architecturally significant buildings which time and again came to be known as the tallest buildings in the world.
-Here are 15 such buildings that are examples of commendable innovation and today define the skyline of Tokyo.
+In this article we discuss such tall buildings in Tokyo that are examples of commendable innovation and today define the skyline of Tokyo.

 1. Tokyo Sky tree